tobybp/linked-blog-starter-md/driving/theory.md

 - ABS warning light should go off at 5-10mph
 - If no child restraint, use an adult seatbelt
 - deactivate airbag if using a rear-facing baby seat
+- fine for no seatbelt up to £500
+- poor visibility use dipped lights
+- when leaving car on two way road, park in direction of traffic